 5. Do you train on an empty stomach?

 This is like trying to drive a car without topping up regularly with fuel, and is particularly important for people training more than once a day.
 If you do not eat for more than 2 hours before training you will deplete your muscle carbohydrate stores (glycogen), and end up with ‘dead legs’ when you’re muscle simply don’t have the energy to respond.

 TIP: Eat little and often: 5-6 regularly spaced meals and snacks will keep your energy supplies topped up even if you’re training more than once a day.
 Be like a Hobbit, and enjoy your second breakfast every day!

 Good luck with your top tips.
 Here’s the link to my yummy Salmon with Noodles to help you achieve a better recovery.

 Thanks to Helen for that great piece.
 I hope you find it aids your recovery.
 I hope it doesn’t work too well or we won’t have any business left!
-As I mentioned at the top of the post if you’d like to pick Helen’s brains for her expertise contact details are: 07779 021767 or email: firstname.lastname@example.org.
+As I mentioned at the top of the post if you’d like to pick Helen’s brains for her expertise you can contact her via email@example.com.